eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 To achieve this, we define another support class `StaticLifeTimeGuard` that solves the singleton lifetime problem.
 This class can be used on its own and is based on the nifty counter reference counting.

-The handler itself may not be thread-safe and multiple threads can concurrently use it.
+While obtaining the instance is thread-safe, the instance managed by the handler may not be thread-safe.
 If thread-safety of the instances is desired, the classes implementing `I` must be thread-safe.

 ## StaticLifetimeGuard